hterhors/SoccerPlayerOBIEProject/README.md

 5)  **Convert provided raw-corpus into bigram-corpus by running *ie.corpus.BigramCorpusCreator.java***

-  This needs to be done only once becuase the provided corpus does not contain any entity annotations on textual level.
+  This needs to be done only once because the provided corpus does not contain any entity annotations on textual level.

 6)  Execute main in *ie.StartExtraction.java*

 **Goals of this project**

-This project is an example of how to use the ontology based information extraction machine learning framework for a data set about soccer player.
+This project is an example of how to use the ontology based information extraction machine learning framework for a data set about soccer players.

-The data set contains Wikipedia article such as https://en.wikipedia.org/wiki/Herbie_Williams that are about soccer player.
-The goal is to extract information of these articles that belong to the soccer player mentioned in the text.
+The data set contains Wikipedia articles such as https://en.wikipedia.org/wiki/Herbie_Williams that are about soccer players.
+The goal is to extract information of these articles that belong to the soccer player(s) mentioned in the text.
-The information that needs to be extracted is described in a corresponding ontolongy.
-The ontology describes the structure of information but also provides information of possible property-values.
+The information that needs to be extracted is described in a corresponding ontology.
+The ontology describes the structure of information (ontological template / schema) but also provides possible property-values in form of calsses, named individuals, etc.

-E.g: Given the text from the article linked above:
+For instance: given the text from the article linked above:

 ----------------------------------------------------------------------------